PolyglotSystems/certificate-sentinel-operator/docs/full_yaml_spec-KeystoreSentinel.md

       - 9000
     kind: Secret # Corresponds to the kind of the object being targeted - Secret or ConfigMap
     name: all-secrets # must be a unique dns/k8s compliant name
-    namespaces: # list of namespaces to watch for certificates in Secrets - can be a single wildcard or a list of specific namespaces
+    namespaces: # list of namespaces to watch for Keystores in Secrets - can be a single wildcard or a list of specific namespaces
       - '*'
     serviceAccount: some-service-account # the ServiceAccount in tis namespace to use against the K8s/OCP API
     # [optional] targetLabels let you filter to targets such as Secrets and ConfigMaps that match a label filter